sumitkutty/Anti-Spoof-Face-Recognition/README.md

 * A threshold is set for the EAR, and if the EAR goes below the threshold, a blink is registered.
 * If more than 5 blinks are registered, the system goes through.

+## Conclusion:
+#### The system works with great accuracy and can be used in non-military grade sectors and employment centres in order to login into a system.
+The result of the system can be found in the output folder under this repo.

 ## References;